Breed Facts

 Puerto Rican Paso Fino Horse

-The breed is valued for its 4-beat gait in which the hooves strike the ground in a quick 1-2-3-4 movement, resulting in the “fine step.”
+The Puerto Rican Paso Fino is valued for its 4-beat gait in which the hooves strike the ground in a quick 1-2-3-4 movement, resulting in the paso fino (or “fine step”) that characterizes the breed.
 This smooth lateral gait produces a comfortable ride.
-The breed is comes in a variety of colors, with and without markings and they range in size from 13-15 hands.
-“Tiger eye,” an autosomal recessive genetic trait found only in this breed, can produce a yellow, amber or orange colored iris in the eye.
-Puerto Rican Paso Finos are highly versatile, sure-footed and hardy and can be used in many equestrian disciplines.
-Fewer than 500 of these horses are registered in the United States and fewer than 2,500 are found globally.
+Horses can be a variety of colors, with and without markings.
+They range in size from 13-15 hands.
+Puerto Rican Paso Finos are highly versatile, sure-footed, intelligent, and hardy.
+They make excellent saddle horses, enjoy interacting with humans, and excel in many equestrian disciplines.
+A unique eye color, called “tiger eye,” is an autosomal recessive genetic trait that is found only in this breed.
+The gene produces an unusual yellow, amber or orange colored iris.
+Despite their many desirable qualities, fewer than 500 Puerto Rican Paso Fino horses are registered in the United States and fewer than 2,500 can be found globally.

 Did you know: